Simplify Project Controlling with the KISS Principle in MOCO

 Billable Items

-The amount highlighted in green marks all items that can currently be invoiced – hours, additional services, or fixed-price shares.
+The amount highlighted in green marks all items that can currently be invoiced – hours, additional services, or fixed price components.
 A click leads directly to invoicing.

 ➡️ This way, no billable service is left behind – and your cash flow moves faster.